List of human spaceflights

 This is a list of all crewed spaceflights throughout history.
 Beginning in 1961 with the flight of Yuri Gagarin aboard Vostok 1, crewed spaceflight occurs when a human crew flies a spacecraft into outer space.
 Human spaceflight is distinguished from spaceflight generally, which entails both crewed and uncrewed spacecraft.

 There are two definitions of spaceflight.
-The Fédération Aéronautique Internationale (FAI), an international record-keeping body, defines the boundary between Earth's atmosphere and outer space at 62 mi above sea level.
+The Fédération Aéronautique Internationale (FAI), an international record-keeping body, defines the boundary between Earth's atmosphere and outer space at 100 km above sea level.
 This boundary is known as the Kármán line.
 The United States awards astronaut wings to qualified personnel who pilot a spaceflight above an altitude of 50 mi.